lparolari/typescipt-webapp-starter/README.md

 The package use **parcel** in order to bundle and build the application, **jest** for unit testing and it integrates _typescript_ out-of-the-box.

+[index.html](index.html): You can edit this file in order to change the web interface of your application.
+Add here HTML components with an _id_ and use it with JavaScript/TypeScript to make your page interactive.

+[src](src): You can add your own source code in the `src` directory: write new functions and new modules.
+Export your modules through _index.ts_.

+[tests](src/__tests__): You can add your own tests in the `src/__tests__` directory.
+Remember that you have to import from `src` the functions you need to test.
+Remember that we are using [jest](https://jestjs.io/) for unit testing.

 ## License

 The project is MIT licensed.
 See [LICENSE](LICENSE) file.